rcharan/movie-genre-classification/README.md

 ## Results
 Most models were clustered in a range of F1 scores from 50–60% on a held-out validation set.
 The stacked classifier was able to accomplish about 66%.

+Note: fit times are reported in seconds of wall time, on a 2.7 GHz Intel Core i5 (dual core).